 Or I see people getting sold 2nd trusts when they should pay PMI, or being told they can go to settlement faster than they can when they cannot.

-I see consumers being told little to nothing about the questions to ask when buying or refinancing a condo.
+Condo Education: I see consumers being told little to nothing about the questions to ask when buying or refinancing a condo.
 And the list goes on.
+As I said before, do not be sold, be educated.

 Experience: of the loan officer, the lender, and the management team.

-Website: does the lender or loan officer have one, do they put useful data on it, do they use it to help make them more transparent?
+Website: does the lender or loan officer have one.
+Do they put useful data on it.
+And do they use it to be more transparent?

 Education: what will the loan officer or lender do to help educate you?